 Management must carefully consider whether the contract includes an embedded derivative that should be accounted for separately per ASC 815 – Derivatives and Hedging.
 Management should also analyze the contracts to determine the overall transaction price and re-assess the transaction price each reporting period.

 Variable consideration may be a significant portion of the transaction price in contracts where the delivered products will be subject to further processing.
 ASC 606 includes a constraint that management should only recognize variable consideration that is “not probable” to undergo a significant revenue reversal in the future.
-(For more information about variable consideration, see our Variable Consideration and the Constraint article.

 5. Delivery: CIF v.
 FOB